Best Time to Visit Kashmir & Ladakh: Seasonal Travel Guide

 Be it winter or spring, Kashmir has something to offer to adrenaline junkies for an adventurous trip.

-You can see flowers blooming in summer with light drizzle, while in winter the whole place is covered with a thick layer of snow.
+You can see flowers blooming in summer with a light drizzle, while in winter the whole place is covered with a thick layer of snow.

 Kashmir welcomes tourists the whole year round, offering outdoor activities like skiing in freezing cold to trekking in mild temperatures.